New hat – check. New uniform – check. Water bottle – check. Spare asthma spacer and reliever – please check.

 - The inevitable spread of viruses when children return to school and mix with each other

 - The possibility of new environmental allergens at school – not encountered in the home environment, or not encountered for some time.

 Asthma has a significant impact on children:

 You can help your child be prepared and have a healthy start to the new school year.

-1. Stay on top of your child’s asthma management over the holidays.
+1. Stay on top of your child’s asthma management

 - Check your child’s medications – are they still in date?
 Do they require replacing?